SKNZ/Serialize/README.md

 - Minecraft
 - Teamspeak
 - World of Warcraft (private server)
+- Flashcards

+Flashcards:
+- Register and login
+- Box
+- Cards goes in a box
+- CRUD for cards & boxes
+- Run through a box and store the result

 Minecraft:
 - Do all the logic through the plugins, basically the web ui would just send commands to the plugins